seonman/HarmanDeveloperDocs/docs/Android/getting-started.rst

 	hControlHandler.initializeHKWirelessController("");

 Note
 	``InitializeHKWirelessController()`` is a blocking call.
 It waits until the call successfully initializes the wireless audio network.
-If the phone device does not belong to a Wi-Fi network or if other HKWirelessHD app is running on the same device, then it will keep blocked.
+If the phone device does not belong to a Wi-Fi network or not have network permission or if other HKWirelessHD app is running on the same device, then it will keep blocked.
 It would be nice to present a dialog to user before calling ``initializeHKWirelessController()`` to notice that the app will wait until HWWirelessHD network is available.

 Discovery and refreshing of available speakers in the Wi-Fi network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~